MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/Grammars.md

 ### [OCLExpressions.mc4](ocl/OCLExpressions.mc4) (stable)
 * This grammar defines expressions typical to UMLs OCL .
-  OCL expressions can savely be composed if with other forms of expressions
+  OCL expressions can safely be composed if with other forms of expressions
   given in the MontiCore core project (i.e. as conservative extension).
 * It contains various logical operations, such as quantifiers, the `let` and the `@pre` construct, and a transitive closure for